Nikki Lucas

 Nikki I. Lucas (born June 20, 1970) is an American politician, activist, and management consultant serving as a member of the New York State Assembly from the 60th district.
 She assumed office on February 17, 2022.

 Education

 Lucas earned an Associate of Arts degree in liberal arts from the Borough of Manhattan Community College and a Bachelor of Arts degree in policy studies and conflict resolution from Syracuse University.

 Career

 Outside of politics, Lucas has worked as a management consultant.
 She also operated a music store in East New York, Brooklyn and was a recruiter for the United States Census Bureau from 2007 to 2011.
 Lucas was a candidate for the New York City Council in 2017 but did not appear on the ballot.
 She was elected to the New York State Assembly in a February 2022 special election.

 Lucas helped organize the Easter Hat Pageant at the Brooklyn Sports Club on April 6, 2023.
-Seniors were able to showoff or model different kinds of hats.
+Seniors were able to show off or model different kinds of hats.